-Aeshna Badruzzaman is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in Comparative Politics and International Relations.
+Aeshna Badruzzaman received her PhD in Political Science at Northeastern University in 2019, specializing in Comparative Politics and International Relations.
 She has a strong background and interest in development and politics in South Asia.
 Aeshna has taught Research Methods in Political Science and Introduction to International Relations.
 She has also served as a Teaching Assistant for courses such as Introduction to International Relations, Introduction to Comparative Politics, and Globalization and International Affairs.

 Aeshna’s research focuses on the interaction between non-governmental organizations (NGOs) and government institutions in South Asia, examining whether such organizations weaken or strengthen state capacity across a rural-urban divide.